 While HIV can be transmitted at any stage, it is most commonly transmitted by people who are unaware of their HIV status or who are not connected to care.
-It is rare for someone living with HIV, and consistently taking their medication, to pass the virus onto someone else.
+It is virtually impossible for someone living with HIV to pass the virus onto someone else once they've consistently taken their medication and maintained an undetectable viral load for at least six months.2

-For transmission to occur, bodily fluids from a person living with HIV must enter the body of a person who is HIV-negative.
+For transmission to occur, bodily fluids from a person living with HIV must enter the body of a person who is HIVnegative.
 Following are several ways for this to happen:

-Most commonly, HIV is transmitted through condomless anal or vaginal sex.
-In general:
+Most commonly, HIV is transmitted through condomless anal or vaginal sex.1 In general: